-- People with Becker muscular dystrophy can still walk at 16 years.
+- People with BMD can still walk at 16 years.
 Some can continue to walk until early adulthood or into advanced age.

 - Scoliosis seldom occurs.

-- The effect on lung function is less severe.
+- The effect on lung function is less severe than for DMD.

 - Heart trouble is less frequent, although it is occasionally serious.